Even one of the best NHL players of all time loses his grip on his stick sometimes, even when it means the Stanley Cup is on the line.

 While he fluctuates, Oshie is best known for his candy cane style of taping his stick.
 Anyone who played hockey in the nineties will definitely remember this.

 Wrapping tape around your hockey stick like the red stripe in a candy cane provides a little extra grip.
-You can also twirl the tape into a string, wrap that around the stick and then cover it in more tape.
+You can also twirl the tape into a string, wrap that around the stick, and then cover it with more tape.